MicrosoftDocs/sql-docs/docs/connect/ado-net/sql-server-data-type-mappings.md

 ---
 title: "SQL Server Data Type Mappings"
 description: Learn about mapping between the different type systems for SQL Server and the .NET Framework.
-This article summarizes how the systems interact in ADO.NET. ms.date: "11/13/2020" ms.assetid: fafdc31a-f435-4cd3-883f-1dfadd971277 ms.prod: sql
+This article summarizes how the systems interact in Microsoft SqlClient Data Provider for SQL Server. ms.date: "11/13/2020" ms.assetid: fafdc31a-f435-4cd3-883f-1dfadd971277 ms.prod: sql